 This is a necessity.
 It costs more (we know), but from our experience it was often essential in getting us from Point A to Point B. Iceland’s weather is so unpredictable.
-You’ll need a car that can handle extreme weather and pothole a plenty gravel roads.
+You’ll need to rent a car that can handle extreme weather and pothole a plenty gravel roads.

 Check the Road Conditions every Morning

 Use road.is to find out what the road conditions are every morning before you begin your drive.
 After selecting a region, you’ll see a map of all the roads in the selected region.
 Each road is highlighted with its current condition: green (easily passable), orange (spots of ice), light blue (slippery), dark blue (extremely slippery), white (wet snow/snow), purple (difficult driving), black (difficult condition), red (impassable), and grey (no winter service).